Your AI agents now know exactly which dependencies to use. See what's new!

 Docker & Docker ComposeFor running services

-Setting Up Code Confluence
+Setting Up Unoplat Code Confluence

 1. Create Project Directory and Download Configuration: